iarna/funstream/README.md

 `.filter(n => n < 23).filter(n => n > 5)`

 The second `filter` call actually returns the same stream object.
-This does mean that if you try to fork the streams inbetween it won't work.
+This does mean that if you try to fork the streams in between it won't work.
 Sorry.

 ### .pipe(target[, opts]) → FunStream(target)